S4njer/My-parrot-Configurations/README.md

 - tmux
 - neovim

+For NvChad correct work you need the next:
+- gcc
+- zip

 ## How to use
 To use this script you need to execute it with the desired option, the options are:
 - `tmux` (To install tmux)